 In 1970 the Anglican Church altered its rules so divorced people could marry under certain conditions.
 ‘The marriage of a divorced person may be solemnised by a Bishop or Priest notwithstanding that the other party to a prior marriage is still living, where there are good and sufficient grounds to believe that: any divorced person intending marriage sincerely regrets that the promises made in any previous marriage were not kept, and both parties to an intended marriage have an avowed intention to abide by the lifelong intent of the proposed marriage.’2

 Divorce and abortion

 Along with Catholics, Anglicans upheld the sanctity of marriage and vigorously opposed divorce.
 The realities of life in their communities and the liberalisation of divorce led Anglicans to change their position.
-From 1970 it was possible for divorcees to be married in Anglican churches with the permission of the bishop.
-In 1984 this permission was no longer necessary.
+From 1970 it was possible for divorced people to be married in Anglican churches with the permission of the bishop.
+From 1984 this permission was no longer necessary.
 From the 1980s society’s acceptance of unmarried couples living together and the use of secular marriage celebrants further undermined the church’s traditional attitude towards and role in controlling marriage.